 Twigs are stout, olive green initially turning gray, hairless with leaf scars that are round at the bottom and notched at the top.
 The brown lateral buds rise from this notch.
 The terminal bud is large, scaled and flanked by smaller lateral buds.

-Leaves are opposite and pinnately compound, 8 to 12 inches long, with 7 (sometimes 5 to 9) dark green paired leaflets (exc. the terminal leaflet which is single) that are ovate to elliptical, whose margins are either almost smooth or finely saw-toothed.
+Leaves are opposite and pinnately compound, 8 to 12 inches long, with 7 (sometimes 5 to 9) dark green paired leaflets (exc. the terminal leaflet which is single).
+These are ovate to elliptical, with margins that are either almost smooth or finely saw-toothed.
 Each leaflet is stalked and the leaf has a much longer stalk.
-The underside of the leaflet is paler, almost whitish, hence an allusion to the common name.
+The underside of the leaflet is paler, almost whitish, hence an allusion to the common name, although the white sap also contributes to the name.
 Fall color is yellow to purplish.

 Flowers: The tree is dioecious, that is the male and female flowers are on different plants.
 Both appear before the leaves in small clusters.
 They are only 1/8 inch long, with a small tubular calyx, without corollas and form near the branch tips.
 Male flowers are yellow-green to purplish, on the prior year's wood and have two stamens with long anthers.
 The female flowers have a pistil and a single style and form also on the prior years wood.
 Both male and female flower clusters are tightly composed when formed, then the male flowers expand to expose the stamens and the female clusters greatly expand to the shape of a loose panicle.
 Flowers are cross pollinated by wind but male flowers shed pollen up to 10 days prior to the female flowers being receptive, thus multiple trees are needed for good seed production.